 analysis, let me present it here and argue for it.

-used a swing model, and changed parameters one by one to reflect
+used a mathematical model of the swing, and changed parameters one by one to reflect

 differences that height might mean.
 The model was the

 Jorgensen.
 (There was some discussion of that model choice.
 I defend it